lgunsch/django-vmail/README.md

 Why madmin?
 -----------
- * You can use django-admin to quickly put together a customnized admin interface (rather then using phpMyAdmin for example).
+ * You can use django-admin to quickly put together a customnized admin interface (rather then using phpMyAdmin, for example).
- * In the spirit of django, you can quickly put together apps to utilize your email database.
+ * In the spirit of Django, you can quickly put together apps to utilize your email database.

 In The Future
 -------------